distbit0/distbit.xyz/_posts/2025-05-03-kpi-vs-asset-futarchy.md

 #### Capital Efficiency (With Liquidations/Leverage)

-Introducing leverage via liquidations significantly boosts capital efficiency for *both* Asset and KPI Futarchy.
+Introducing leverage via liquidations significantly boosts capital efficiency for *both* Asset and KPI Futarchy, especially for proposals with a low probability of approval.

-This is particularly helpful for pricing the impact of proposals that have a low probability of being approved.
-Without leverage, a trader might need to deposit $1 in collateral to participate in a conditional market segment notionally worth only 3 cents (representing a 3% chance of the decision being taken).
+Without leverage, if a trader would like to speculate on the impact of a proposal with a 3% chance of approval, they would receive 3c of its long and short tokens after depositing $1 in collateral, given that the value of each proposal's tokens is a function of its approval probability.
 This is highly inefficient.
 Leverage allows meaningful participation without excessive capital lockup, ensuring potentially valuable information about unlikely-but-impactful ideas isn't lost.
 Eliciting this information is key to giving fringe ideas a fair hearing.
+With leverage, the same trader would only need to deposit e.g. 5c (3c + 2c safety buffer) of collateral to receive 3c of long and short tokens, hence improving capital efficiency by a factor of 20.

 With liquidations, capital efficiency becomes a function of volatility.
 Traders need sufficient collateral buffers to avoid being liquidated by temporary price swings before their prediction potentially plays out.
 Therefore, factors that reduce noise (like a well-chosen KPI) still improve capital efficiency by reducing the required collateral buffer.